 Eating a variety of colorful fruits and vegetables is important for overall health.
 Fruits and vegetables provide vitamins and minerals, as well as antioxidants, which protect cells from damage caused by harmful molecules called free radicals.
 These nutrients help keep the immune system strong.
 They also support healthy growth and provide energy.

-Examples of nutrient-packed produce to include are:
+Examples of nutrient-packed produce include:

 When choosing fruits and vegetables for your child, variety is key.
 Fresh produce is great, but frozen and canned (with no added salt or sugar) options are convenient and nutritious as well.